Abdul Bari Jahani: Career

-Refugee status and its impact on Jahani’s poetry
+Refugee status and its impact on Jahani's poetry

 Jahani often refers to the hardships of leaving behind the place where he was born and learned how to walk.
 His obsession with his homeland, Afghanistan and his constant commendation of all parts of Afghanistan in his poetry has earned him a special place in the hearts of all Afghans from all walks of life and from all ethnic groups.
 Through his poetry, he commends the beautiful rivers, mountains, ranches and deserts of Afghanistan and how expresses pride in them.
-In his Wraka Mayna (lost home) poetry collection, Jahani expresses his deep love and compassion for his homeland Afghanistan.
+In his Wraka Mayna ('lost home') poetry collection, Jahani expresses his deep love and compassion for his homeland Afghanistan.
 The title of the book means lost homeland.
 In Jahani's words this book is dedicated to those who have been convicted by fate, whose mouths have been forcibly shut by the unjust rulers and whose pens have been limited by the people of the time.

 Pashto literature

-Jahani is a prominent Pashtun poet of the 21st century.
-He is considered to be the contemporary Rahman Baba and Khushal Khan Khattak who are two prominent Afghan warrior poets of the 17th century.
+Jahani is considered to be the contemporary Rahman Baba and Khushal Khan Khattak who are two prominent Afghan warrior poets of the 17th century.
 Jahani's poetry has various themes including epic, romance, patriotism, bravery and a message of enlightenment.
 He has published dozens of books in poetry and has translated several Persian poetry books from Persian into Pashto in the language of poetry which is a difficult task to undertake.
 Besides that Jahani has translated several English books into Pashto.
 His main poetry books include: